MrBigTree/study-note-cp-level2/linux.md

   - Created by the operating system when a program is launched, runs independently of other processes.
   - Has a unique process ID (PID) that identifies it to the operating system and other processes.

+### components
+- scheduler: allocates a CPU time to a process.
+- kernel

 ### kernel
 - The kernel is the core component of the operating system that manages hardware and software resources, and provides a platform for applications to run on.
 - The kernel is responsible for memory management, device management, process management, and security management.
 - In Linux, the kernel is a monolithic kernel that contains all essential components of the operating system.
 - The kernel's performance and functionality have a direct impact on the system's stability, reliability, and security.

+- provides efficient use of main memory, useful in embedded systems and small computers
+- a failure in kernel code can bring down an entire operating system.
+- provides higher resiliency, a problem in a section of the kernel code will not bring down the entire system.
+- has an overhead when loading kernel modules from secondary storage.

+### Symmetrical Multiprocessor (SMP)
+- All processors can share all I/O devices.
+- A single operating system manages more than one processor.
+- All processors can access the same memory.

-### context switching, process scheduling
+### context switching
+- A process is often referred to as a task
+- A CPU switches from one process to another, and provides CPU cycles to the process it currently attends to.
 - The CPU switches its time between each process rapidly giving the impression that each process is getting the CPU’s attention all the time.
-- A process is often referred to as a task

 ### preemption
+- A higher priority process needs CPU time.
-- The scheduler can take away a process from a resource before the process has completed its task, this action is called preemption; the resource is the CPU.
+- The scheduler can take away a process from a CPU (resource) before the process has completed its task
+- A task is currently running using the CPU; it is interrupted by the kernel with the intention of resuming later.

+### virtual memory
+- A memory management system that uses secondary memory to store parts of a program running in main memory, giving the impression that the computer has more memory than it actually does.
+- A computer's Main Memory is abstracted to another device which has a larger storage space than the main memory.
+This technique allows a user to run programs that are larger than the main memory available to a user.

+### swap
+- It is preferable to allocate space contiguously, i.e., space without intervals.
+- the action of transferring data from main memory to secondary storage.

+### daemon
+- A common name for a background process in Unix that provides services such as user login, printing, error logging among other services.

+### paging

-### interprocess communication
+### interprocess communication mechanisms
 - both message passing and shared memory can be used by processes on the same computer.
+- examples: message passing, shared memory, pipes

 ### PPID, PID of init and its child processes. init has PID as 1
+- In a Unix/Linux system, init is the first process that runs when the system boots up, and it has a Process ID (PID) of 1.
+It is the parent of all other processes and initializes the system environment, starts other services, and manages system shutdown or reboot.
+- To see the PID and Parent Process ID (PPID) of init and its child processes, you can use the ps command with specific flags:

-### init is being replaced by systemd in Linux
+- init is being replaced by `systemd` in Linux

-### foreground and background processes fg, bg
+- foreground and background processes `fg`, `bg`

+### Portable Operating Systems Interface (POSIX)
+- standards specified by IEEE Computer Society for maintaining compatibility between operating systems.

+- Real Time Operating Systems
+  - VxWorks
+  - QNX
+  - FreeRTOS
+- UNIX variants
+  - IBM's AIX,
+  - HP's HPUX
+  - Apple's MacOS

 ## 2 Basic Command
 - `ctrl Alt T`: Open Terminal Shortcut